JoshuaDouce/today-i-learned/Kubernetes/what_is_kubernetes.md

 1. **Container Orchestration**
    - **Why Desirable**: Automates the deployment, scaling, and management of containerized applications, simplifying workflows and resource management.
+   - **Why Containerized Applications**:
+     - ***Portability***: Containers can run consistently across different environments, from development to production (Run Everywhere).
+     - ***Isolation***: Containers encapsulate applications and their dependencies, ensuring they run in isolation without conflicts.
+     - ***Lightweight***: Containers share the host OS kernel, making them more resource-efficient compared to traditional virtual machines.
+     - ***Scalability***: Containers can be easily scaled up or down based on demand, allowing for efficient resource utilization.
+     - ***Simplified CI/CD***: Containers streamline continuous integration and deployment processes, enabling faster development cycles and easier rollbacks.
+Use tools like Flux/ArgoCD for GitOps workflows.
+     - ***Ecosystem Support***: Containers have a rich ecosystem with tools for monitoring, logging, and security, enhancing operational capabilities.
+     - ***Security(When managed correctly)***: Containers can be isolated from each other, reducing the attack surface and improving security posture.

 2. **Scalability**
    - **Why Desirable**: Enables automatic scaling of applications up or down based on demand, ensuring efficient resource use and maintaining performance during peak loads.